Tomislav14/Power-BI-Croatia-Population/README.md

 - **Functionalities:** The report incorporates measures and drillthrough functionalities for in-depth analysis.

-- **Visualizations:** Various visualizations have been utilized, including pie charts, cards, slicers, column charts, maps, and tables, to effectively present the census data.
+- **Visualizations:** Various visualizations have been utilized, including pie charts, cards, slicers, column charts, maps, and tables, to effectively present the census data

+## Tools
+- Power BI - create a report